EmilianoAmador/Project_1_SP500_Sector_Summary/README.md

-# Project_1_SP500_Sector_Summary
+# Project SP500 Sector Summary
-Project 1 using interactive widgets to allow user to choose stocks by sector and perform correlation analysis.
-See correlation and trends among the market sectors
+This project illustrates the SP500 real-time performance by sector and by the stocks that make up each sector.
+Most importantly, our team dedicated themselves to making this project user friendly, so that any interested investor can operate and perform correlation analysis along with simple time series analysis.
+See below to get an overview of our interactive dashboard.

 ![](Images/sector_performance_analysis.gif)